 Attraction (displays, exhibits) A large number of exhibits are situated around the site in various buildings.
 Some are in glass cabinets with explanations on boards and notices.
 Larger artefacts, for example, the full-size models of aircraft, have rope barriers around them.
 There are full-sized replica wartime rooms, dinghy, link trainer and models, all behind glass.

 Two videos run continuously.
 Seats and benches are located around the Visitor Centre, both inside and out.
 1940's music is played on big events.
 Entrance to the buildings is through wide double doors (58ins/1470mm).
 The floor is concrete and there are no steps.
-Lighting is by fluorescent tubes or spotlights on specific exhibits.
+Lighting is by LED tubes or spotlights on specific exhibits.

-Public Toilets are located in a separate block in the centre of the site.
+Public Toilets are located in a separate block in the center of the site.
 Access is by ramps, leading to wide (38ins/965mm) wooden, inwardly opening doors.
 There are 2 cubicles in both ladies and gents.
 One in each has a door of 38ins/965mm, with a handrail to the right of the toilet which, as in the other, is at a height of 15.7ins/400mm.* Floors are concrete and lighting is by LED tubes.* There is one sink in each of the ladies and gents with standard taps and hot and cold water.

-Known as the "NAAFI" or "Spitfire Tea Room" our café is situated in the old WW2 RAtion Store at the end of the camp with step free access.
+Known as the "NAAFI" or "Spitfire Tea Room" our café is situated in the old WW2 RAtion Store at the end of the camp with step-free access.
 There is a wide 58ins/1473mm doorway and the floor is concrete.
 Lighting is by Led tubes.
 The tables are quite close together but there is also a good sized open area in the café.
 Table height is 28ins/711mm and chairs are without arms.
 Food is served from a counter but the staff will assist on request.
 The counter is 36ins/914mm high.